APiercey/apiercey.github.io/content/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/aggregate-persistence.md

  - [x] Fetch method implementation
  - [x] Store method implementation
 - [x] Implement ShoppingCartRepo
-- At this time of writing, AWS only supports Ruby 2.7 natively.
+- [ ] At this time of writing, AWS only supports Ruby 2.7 natively.
 So we wont use fancy new 3.x features
+- [x] Demonstrate Rebhydrating aggregates

 -----